oliverselinger/failsafe-executor/README.md

 ## Monitoring the execution

-The result of execution of a task can be observed by subscribing a listener either at the TaskDefinition:
+The result of execution of a task can be observed by subscribing a listener either at the `TaskDefinition`:

 ```java
 TaskExecutionListener executionListener = new TaskExecutionListener() { ... };
 taskDefinition.subscribe(executionListener);
 ```

-or globally at the FailsafeExecutor:
+or globally at the `FailsafeExecutor`:

 ```java
 failsafeExecutor.subscribe(executionListener);
 ```

-Listeners subscribed at TaskDefinitions get called only if a corresponding task gets executed.
+Listeners subscribed at a `TaskDefinition` get called only if a corresponding task gets executed.
 A global listener gets called each time an execution is performed.

 The listener gets called at the end of the execution in an at least once manner.